Eating For Every Decade : Your Diet Through The Years

 As different stages in our lives bring different concerns, it’s essential to adopt eating habits that will properly nourish our bodies for each stage.
 We’re constantly cautioned about our drinking and eating habits to ensure that we live a long, happy, and healthy life.

-That being said, read on to see which foods you need to consume in each decade of your life so that you can move onto the next one with ease.
+That being said, read on to see which foods you need to consume in every decade of your life so that you can move onto the next one with ease.

 In your 20s